hadley/adv-r/Data-structures.md

 | 2d | Matrix        | Data frame   |
 | nd | Array         |              |

-Almost other objects in R are built upon these foundations, and in the next chapter you'll see how R's object oriented tools build on top of these basics.
+Almost all other objects in R are built upon these foundations, and in the next chapter you'll see how R's object oriented tools build on top of these basics.
 There are also a few types of more esoteric objects that I don't describe here, but you'll learn about in depth in other parts of the book:

 * [[functions]], closures and promises
 * [[environments]]